Julia Soares: Early life

-Junior gymnastics career
+Gymnastics career

 2018

-In April 2018, Soares competed at the City of Jesolo Trophy in Italy, contributing to Brazil’s seventh place finish.
+In April 2018, Soares competed at the City of Jesolo Trophy in Italy, contributing to Brazil’s seventh-place finish.
 She then won gold in the all-around and on the balance beam at the Brazilian Championships.
 In October 2018, she became the South American junior champion on the balance beam.
-At the Brazilian Junior Championships, she placed third in the all-around and won the gold on the balance beam, also taking the silver on vault, bars and floor.
+At the Brazilian Junior Championships, she placed third in the all-around and won the gold on the balance beam, also taking the silver on vault, bars, and floor.

 2019

 In 2019, Soares placed fifth in the all-around at the Brazilian Event Championships, and took the bronze in both the balance beam and the floor exercise finals in a field of mixed junior and senior competitors.
 Soares was selected to the Brazilian team for the 2019 Junior World Championships alongside Ana Luiza Lima and Christal Bezerra.
 She placed 15th in the individual all-around and contributed to the Brazilian team’s seventh place finish in a field of 29 teams.
 She also qualified to the balance beam final, where she finished seventh.
 Soares went on to compete at the Brazilian Championships, becoming the junior national champion in the all-around as well as on the balance beam and on the floor exercise.

-At the 2019 South American Junior Championships in Cali, Colombia, Soares earned the bronze medal in the all-around, the silver on beam, gold on floor, and contributed to the Brazilian team’s second place finish behind Argentina.
+At the 2019 South American Junior Championships in Cali, Colombia, Soares earned the bronze medal in the all-around, the silver on beam, gold on floor, and contributed to the Brazilian team's second-place finish behind Argentina.
 She finished her 2019 season by winning four gold medals at the Brazilian Junior Championships.